 Water makes up about 60% of our body weight, and our body depends on it to perform.
-In fact, mild dehydration can zap energy, leaving you tired and sluggish – even triggering a headache.
+In fact, just mild dehydration can zap energy, leaving you tired and sluggish—even triggering a headache.

-And, because our body uses (and loses!) water daily, it’s important to replace it throughout the day.
+Our bodies use and lose water daily, it is important to replace it throughout the day.

-Experts recommend nine cups of fluid daily for women; 13 cups for men.
-A variety of fluids count towards this intake (such as, unsweetened tea and low/fat-free milk) and even water-rich foods (think juicy watermelon or crisp lettuce).
-But make plain water your beverage of choice!
+Experts recommend 9 cups of fluid daily for women, 13 cups for men.
+A variety of fluids count towards this intake, such as unsweetened tea and low/fat free milk.
+Water-rich foods like juicy watermelon or crisp lettuce count, too.
+You should make plain water your beverage of choice!

-Astonishingly, U.S. adults and children consume an average of 400 calories per day as beverages, according to the USDA.
-Soda, energy and sports drinks, and alcoholic beverages top the list.
+Astonishingly, U.S. adults and children consume an average of about 400 calories per day in beverages, according to the USDA.
+Soda, energy/sports drinks, and alcoholic beverages top the list.

-Consider this: Trading those 400 liquid calories for water, can mean more than a 40-pound weight loss at the end of one year!
+Consider this: Trade those 400 liquid calories for water, which could mean more than a 40-pound weight loss at the end of one year!

 Make water a habit throughout the day.
-Empty a tall glass first thing in the morning before reaching for your cup ‘o Joe!
-After a full nights’ sleep, your body needs hydrating.
+Empty a tall glass first thing in the morning before reaching for your morning Cup of Joe!
+After a full night’s sleep, your body needs hydrating.

 Then, tote a refillable water bottle during the day.
-You’ll be amazed how often you sip and refill.
-And, drink a glass or two before meals to take the edge off of your appetite.
+You will be amazed how often you sip and refill.
+Drink a glass or two before meals to take the edge off of your appetite.

 Float cucumber and lime slices in a tall pitcher of water or toss in fresh basil and pineapple cubes.
 Make fruity “sangria” water with slices of orange and lemon, plus a handful of cherries and diced peaches.
-Store in a clear pitcher in the refrigerator for a
+Store in the refrigerator for a spa-like treat!

 Packed with sugar and salt, most 32-oz. bottles contain more than 200 calories.
 Instead of drinking them like water, save for rehydrating after high intensity, 60+ minutes of exercise, or heavy sweating.
-That’s when your body will benefit most from the carbohydrate and electrolyte boost.
+That is when your body will benefit most from the carbohydrate and electrolyte boost.